standard-things/esm/WHY_NEST_IMPORTS.md

 ```

 This syntax is clunky and probably ill-advised for production code (as
-your linter will be eager to let you know), but it's extremely useful when
+your linter will likely let you know), but it's extremely useful when you
-you need it in development.
-Most importantly, I believe it clears the way
+need it in development.
+Most importantly, I believe it clears the way for
-for embracing declarative `import` declarations by default, since nested
+embracing declarative `import` declarations by default, since nested
-`import`s provide an escape hatch in the rare edge cases when you think
+`import`s provide an escape hatch in rare edge cases when you think you
-you want imperative `import`s.
+want imperative `import`s.

 ## Objections and critiques